karttur/soil-spectro/_posts/2022/2022-09-19-spectrodata-OSSL4ML06-mlmodel02.markdown

   <img src="../../images/testtg_RandForRegr-multi-results.png" alt="image">
   </a>

 	<figcaption>Figure 4.
-Regression nodel multi-plot, with each row showing the results of a different target feature; columns show 1) permutation importance, 2) traint/test model prediction results and 3) Kfold model prediction results.
+Regression model multi-plot, with each row showing the results of a different target feature; columns show 1) permutation importance, 2) train/test model prediction results and 3) Kfold model prediction results.
 The figure uses the random forest regressor as an example; the symbolisation of the target features and the varying markers for the different regressors are defined as explained below.</figcaption>
 </figure>

 #### Target feature symbolisation